-There is a transfer of trust that occurs when a referral is given.
+There is a transfer of trust that must occur when a referral is given.
 A client is entrusting you with their own reputation and relationships with people that matter enormously to them.
 That is an incredibly risky thing for most people given how highly we value our relationships.
-Think about it: most of us place family and friends right at the top of our list of most important things on the planet.
-They are more important than your possessions or your charitable interests, or your business…they are what matters to us most.
+Think about it: most of us place family and friends right at the top of our list of most important things in our universe.
+They are generally more important than possessions or charitable interests, or business…they are what matters to us most.

-You have to nullify that risk through demonstrated values and behavior if you want to to receive referrals constantly.
+You have to nullify that risk through demonstrated values and consistent behaviour if you want to to receive referrals constantly.

-Which brings us back to the first concept: you have to earn the right to them.
-Your professionalism, your attitude, how you handle the information and relationships that your client can see…these are the things which reduce risk for a potential referrer.
+You have to earn the right to referrals.
+Your professionalism; your attitude; how you handle personal information and relationships that your client can see…these are the things which provide reassurance that any transfer of trust is at a reduced risk for a potential referrer.

 Having earned the right to obtain referrals though still does not lay the groundwork for the “who do you know” bomb.
 It’s still a dumb tactic even if you’ve earned the right (in your own opinion) because it puts people in an awkward and semi-confrontational position immediately.
 The best that will happen most of the time is they might throw you a few names of people that they are relatively relaxed about losing as friends anyway, and they won’t give you a personal introduction.
-Congratulations you just received some new names for what is little more than a cold-calling campaign (maybe it is luke-warm calling?) and put a client relationship in jeopardy.
+In essence we are playing for some new names therefore which are worth little more than a cold-calling campaign AND and put a client relationship in jeopardy.
 Dumb.

-You have to be referable first.
-You also have to set reasonable expectations and assume responsibility too though.
+So you do have to be referable first.
+You do also have to set reasonable expectations and assume responsibility too though.
 That means you have to let clients know in advance that you expect to receive referrals if you are doing a good professional job AND have earned the right to be trusted with them.

 You have to earn the right to receive referrals.
 You have to be positioned for them.
 You have to be known and trusted as a “safe” person with them.